 8. Explain how the model was tested or validated and the level of independent expert review and testing.

-As addressed in various questions in this document the U.S. Hurricane Model undergoes extensive testing, including validation.
+Following answer supplied by Risk Management Solutions, 2008 As addressed in various questions in this document the U.S. Hurricane Model undergoes extensive testing, including validation.
 Details on validation are described in question 27.
 Independent expert review and testing is described in the response to question 29.
 9. Explain how you determined that the particular model you used was appropriate for use in this filing.

-(Please see attached document (Part B) for insurance company/authorized representative response.)

-10. Explain how you examined the model output for reasonableness, considering factors such as the following:

-- a.
-The results derived from alternate models or methods. - b.
-How historical observations compare to the results produced by the model. - c.
-The consistency and reasonableness of relationships among various output results. - d.
+Answer supplied by the filing Insurance Company (Please see attached document (Part B) for insurance company/authorized representative response.)
+10. Explain how you examined the model output for reasonableness, considering factors such as the following: a.
+The results derived from alternate models or methods. b.
+How historical observations compare to the results produced by the model. c.
+The consistency and reasonableness of relationships among various output results.
 The sensitivity of the model output to variations in your input and model assumptions.
 (Please see attached document (Part B) for insurance company/authorized representative response.)
 11. Provide all available comparison of model results with actual historical observations for your company or group.
 These comparisons should be provided by program/product line and territory within program/product line.

-(Please see attached document (Part B) for insurance company/authorized representative response.)
+Answer supplied by the filing Insurance Company (Please see attached document (Part B) for insurance company/authorized representative response.)
 12. State and provide complete support for the credibility that you have assigned to the output of the model by program/product line and territory within program/product line.

-(Please see attached document (Part B) for insurance company/authorized representative response.)
+Answer supplied by the filing Insurance Company (Please see attached document (Part B) for insurance company/authorized representative response.)